Researchers: Millions have masked hypertension

 High blood pressure is a chronic but treatable condition.
 When untreated, the disorder significantly escalates risks for heart attack, heart failure and stroke.
 Scientists at the Centers for Disease Control and Prevention estimate 75 million people nationwide have hypertension, a condition frequently called a silent killer.

-Dr. Jie Jane Cao, director of Research and Cardiac Imaging at St. Francis Hospital in Roslyn, said hypertension is sometimes so silent people are unaware they’re affected.
+Dr. Jie Jane Cao, director of Research and Cardiac Imaging at St. Francis Hospital in Flower Hill, said hypertension is sometimes so silent people are unaware they’re affected.

 “When it is mild it can be masked for many, many years,” said Cao, who was not involved in the Stony Brook research.
 “It can be picked up quite incidentally,” she said, referring to a chance physical exam.